ezimuel/PHP-design-patterns/README.md

 PHP-design-patterns
 ===================

-Collection of PHP design patterns
+Collection of common design patterns in PHP.